 As you begin to build an influencer contract, how do you know what you to include?
 This is an important question.
 There are a few high-level issues to consider (such as your influencer relationship objectives) and many staple items that every influencer agreement ought to include.

 Once you and your influencer agree on terms, you are ready to write up contracts.
-If you’ve not yet initiated negotiations with your influencers, check out “Top 10 Influencer Negotiation Tips” to guide you during the influencer negotiation process.
+If you’ve not yet initiated negotiations with your influencers, check out “Top 11 Influencer Negotiation Tips for Landing the Perfect Creator Partnership” to guide you during the influencer negotiation process.

 Launching the contract phase of your brand-influencer relationship requires that your campaign goals and budget are finalized.